soniacjallah/python-essential-training-4314028/README.md

 # Python Essential Training
-This is the repository Sonia's copy of the LinkedIn Learning course Python Essential Training.
+This repository is Sonia's copy of the LinkedIn Learning course Python Essential Training.
 The full course is available from [LinkedIn Learning][lil-course-url].

 ![Python Essential Training][lil-thumbnail-url]